 Looking for an interesting and beautiful hidden gem in London?
 Say no more!
 Highgate Cemetery is your place.

-This cemetery is divided in two parts, West and East.
+This cemetery is divided into two parts, West and East.

 Both of them are worth a visit, although the West Cemetery is maybe most scenic and photogenic.
 Over there you can see very old graves covered by trees and grass, catacombs, mausoleums, and places like the Circle of Lebanon and the Egyptian Avenue that are simply extraordinary!

-You can only visit the cemetery with a guided tour.
+You can only visit the cemetery on a guided tour.
 They are around 70 minutes long and they cost 14 Pounds.

 The East Cemetery is more modern, and it is the side where you can see the tomb of Karl Marx, the most famous one in the whole graveyard.
 You can visit this side of the cemetery by yourself, with the same ticket you buy for the West Cemetery.

 Not far from Highgate Cemetery you will find Hampstead Heath, a huge park with stunning views of the London skyline.
-Right on the other side of the park you can have a walk around the neighbourhood of Hampstead, one of the most beautiful in London, where high end houses mix with cute alleys and lovely restaurants.
+Right on the other side of the park, you can have a walk around the neighborhood of Hampstead, one of the most beautiful in London, where high-end houses mix with cute alleys and lovely restaurants.